5 ways to engage students in a hybrid classroom

 Set clear rules and be transparent in communication

-Establishing clear hybrid classroom guidelines and how-tos can boost student engagement by resolving any anxieties surrounding this learning model.
+Establishing clear hybrid classroom guidelines and how-tos can boost student engagement in hybrid classrooms by resolving any anxieties surrounding this learning model.

-Explaining to students how to engage in conversation, how to ask questions, how to act if they encounter a problem, what to do if they’re late, how to deal with connectivity issues, how to get in touch with the teacher if they need to have a private conversation, what to do if there is an emergency - access to this information can help dissipate stress among students, especially at an early stage of hybrid classroom adoption.
+It's important to explain to students how to engage in conversation, how to ask questions, how to act if they encounter a problem, what to do if they’re late, how to deal with connectivity issues, how to get in touch with the teacher if they need to have a private conversation, what to do if there is an emergency.
+Access to this information can help dissipate stress among students, especially at an early stage of hybrid classroom adoption.

 Plus, having clear “rules of engagement” helps the teacher retain order, minimize disruptions, and make sure every student is heard.